CX-0146 Supply Chain Disruption Notifications 2.0.1

 4.1.2.1 API ENDPOINTS & RESOURCES

-Catena-X participants interested in exchanging Demand and Capacity Notifications MUST define and implement a single endpoint supporting the HTTP POST request.
-The structure of the endpoint MAY be freely chosen.
-The address of the endpoint MUST be provided as part of the Data Asset defined in Chapter 4.1.3.
+Catena-X participants interested in exchanging Demand and Capacity Notifications must define and implement a single endpoint supporting the HTTP POST request.
+The structure of the endpoint may be freely chosen.
+The address of the endpoint must be provided as part of the Data Asset defined in Chapter 4.1.3.

 4.1.2.2 DATA EXCHANGE

-The DemandAndCapacityNotification data MUST be sent from the sender to the receiver using an HTTP POST request.
-The data format described here MUST be followed for the exchange of the Demand and Capacity Notification.
+The DemandAndCapacityNotification data must be sent from the sender to the receiver using an HTTP POST request.
+The data format described here must be followed for the exchange of the Demand and Capacity Notification.

 The endpoints are defined in the table below based on their role in the data exchange process.